 There are several types of varicose vein treatment approaches.
-Some vein treatments use the power of lasers or radiofrequency waves while others rely on chemicals to make unsightly, bloated varicose veins disappear.
-Vein doctors can also remove diseased veins to alleviate painful and unsightly symptom associated with varicose veins.
+Some vein treatments use the power of lasers or radiofrequency waves, while others rely on chemicals to make unsightly, bloated varicose veins disappear.
+Vein doctors can also remove diseased veins to alleviate painful and unsightly symptoms associated with varicose veins.

 Varicose vein treatments that use lasers, radiofrequency waves, or chemicals disable varicose veins to the point where the diseased veins can no longer carry blood.
 The disabled vein breaks apart and surrounding tissue absorbs the remnants.
 Your body reroutes blood flow to healthier veins nearby.
 In this way, varicose vein treatment can improve the flow of blood.